-Improperly maintaining this pump, or failure to correct a problem before operation, can cause a malfunction in which you can be seriously hurt or killed.
+Improperly maintaining this pump, or failure to correct a problem before operation, can cause a malfunction that can cause serious injury and even death.
 Always follow the inspection and maintenance recommendations and schedules in this owner's manual.

 To help you properly care for your pump, the following pages include a maintenance schedule, routine inspection procedures, and simple maintenance procedures using basic hand tools.
 Other service tasks that are more difficult, or require special tools, are best handled by professionals and are normally performed by a qualified mechanic.